-- Contain a description of the screening process utilized and the name and contact information of the person, screening agency, or third party used – if any – in the screening process.
+- Have a description of the screening process utilized and the name and contact information of the person, screening agency, or third party used—if any—in the screening process.

-- Contain the amount of the fee that will be charged with the application.
+- Note the amount of the fee that will be charged with the application.